istio/istio.io/content/en/docs/setup/install/operator/index.md

 EOF
 {{< /text >}}

-You can also modify resource settings.
+You can also enable or disable components and modify resource settings.
-For example, to increase pilot memory requests:
+For example, to enable the `egressGateways` component and increase pilot memory requests:

 {{< text bash >}}
 $ kubectl apply -f - <<EOF